MIC-DKFZ/nnUNet/readme.md

 Extraction of the dataset fingerprint can take from a couple of seconds to several minutes depending on the properties of the segmentation task.
 Pipeline configuration given the extracted finger print is nearly instantaneous (couple of seconds).
 Preprocessing depends on image size and how powerful the CPU is.
-It can take between seconds and several tens of minutes.
+It can take between seconds and tens of minutes.

 ### Model training